Alignak-monitoring/alignak-doc/source/06_monitoring_features/downtime.rst

 **Note** that acknowledging an host problem will also acknowledge all its services problems.

 If the acknowledge is "sticky", the acknowledgement will remain until the host/service returns to an UP/OK state.
-Otherwise the acknowledgement will automatically be removed when the host changes state.
+Otherwise the acknowledgement will automatically be removed when the host changes state whatever the new state is.

 If the "notify" option is set for the acknowledge, a notification will be sent out to the host/service contacts indicating that the current host problem has been acknowledged.
+A notification will also be sent when the acknowledge is unset.

-**Note** that the acknowledgements are always persistent with Alignak (not as Nagios legacy acknowledgements).
+**Note** that the acknowledgements are always persistent with Alignak (not as the Nagios legacy acknowledgements).

 Scheduling downtime
 -------------------